mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 #### `promotion_sql_file` and `demotion_sql_file`

-These are paths to text files with SQL statements in them.
+These optional settings are paths to text files with SQL statements in them.
 During promotion or demotion, the contents are read line-by-line and executed on the backend.
+Use these settings to execute custom statements on the servers to complement the built-in operations.

 Empty lines or lines starting with '#' are ignored.
-All statements must succeed and none may return results, otherwise the switchover or failover fails.
+Any results returned by the statements are ignored.
+All statements must succeed for the failover, switchover or rejoin to continue.
+The monitor user may require additional privileges and grants for the custom commands to succeed.

 When promoting a slave to master during switchover or failover, the `promotion_sql_file` is read and executed on the new master server after its